junxit/us-congress-bills-115/metadata.md

 - 2017-10-16 — Committee on Foreign Relations.
 Reported by Senator Corker without amendment and with a preamble.
 Without written report.
 - 2017-10-16 — Committee on Foreign Relations.
 Reported by Senator Corker without amendment and with a preamble.
 Without written report.
 - 2017-10-16 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 244.
+- 2017-10-31 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S6931)
+- 2017-10-31 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S6931)